PlutoPay

 Usability Testing

-I observed and measured if the users understood the project, its value, and how they completed basic functions.
+I observed and measured whether the users understood the platform, its value, and how they completed core tasks.

 Affinity Mapping &